The Return

 Mercury glowered as the bright

 green sheet rose from the floor to the ceiling.
-After a pause the symbols on

-the large metal door on the opposite end of the alcove flashed brightly and
+After a pause the symbols on the large metal door on the opposite end of

-then dimmed to an even glow.
-She sighed as the door eased its way open.
+the alcove flashed brightly and then dimmed to an even glow.
+She sighed as the

 "The mechanism is powered

 by your Senshi magic?"
-Orion asked following her mistress into a corridor
+Orion asked following her mistress into a corridor far

-hundred yards and was spotted with occasional sets of huge doors.
-To the right
+yards and was spotted with occasional sets of huge doors.
+To the right it widened to become some type

-it widened to become some type of receiving dock that ended in a set of
+of receiving dock that ended in a set of airlocks similar to the one they

-airlocks similar to the one they entered from, save on a much larger scale.
+entered from, save on a much larger scale.

-Orion supposed that an airliner could be nosed into this storage facility,
+Orion supposed that an airliner could be nosed into this storage

-which was absurd given how ridiculously far underground they were.
+facility, which was absurd given how ridiculously far underground they were.

 "Yes," Mercury